 A versatile and prolific writer, Lara Kristin Herndon has written about art, architecture, and design for various publications since 1995.
 More recently, she has branched out to cover broader topics, including climate change, meditation, boxing, self-defense, divorce, and the benefits of cultivating a lemon tree.

 Ms. Herndon’s byline has appeared in Reader’s Digest, O the Oprah Magazine, Entrepreneur, Wired, Metropolis, Think, Stop Smiling, Paste, Art Papers, Architecture Boston, and many other publications.
-She is a frequent contributor to the album-cover blog Cover Our Tracks, and her writing has been featured on The Little Blue Marble and BuzzFeed.
+She is a frequent contributor to the album-cover blog Cover Our Tracks, and her writing has been featured on BuzzFeed, The Little Blue Marble, and Common Edge Collaborative.

 Her essay “Personal Growth” was featured in O’s Little Book of Happiness — out now from Flatiron Books — alongside such notable contributors as Elizabeth Gilbert, Neil DeGrasse Tyson, Brené Brown, Jane Smiley, and Roxane Gay.